geralddawson/BridgeKitn/README.md

-Download and unzip the app.
+Download the ZIP and double-click to extract the app.

+Move the app to Applications.

 If macOS blocks it:
 1. Try to open it once